kirang89/eosl-notes/elements_of_statistical_learning_notes.md

+The linear model makes huge assumptions about structure and yields stable but possibly   		inaccurate predictions.
+The method of k-nearest neighbors makes very mild structural assumptions: its predictions are often accurate but can be unstable.

 ## Statistical Decision Theory

 We seek a function $f(x)$ for predicting Y given input X. This theory requires a **loss function** $L(Y, f(x))$ for penalizing errors in prediction, and by far the most convenient method is the **squared error loss** $L(Y, f(X)) = (Y  - f(X))^2$.
 The **Expected (Squared)  Prediction Error**, a criteria for determining $f$ is